Max Kless

 Default to pull.
 Let the user summon the copilot more often than the copilot summons the user.
 If you want to show suggested prompts, do it like a trailhead map: visible, skimmable, easy to ignore.
 The moment suggested prompts become a drip-feed of “next best actions,” you have recreated infinite scroll in a suit.

 Make acceptance reversible, and make reversibility visible.
-A lot of copilot harm is not malicious.
+A lot of copilot harm isn’t malicious.
 It is just speed.
 The model is faster than comprehension.
 Treat acceptance as provisional.
 Show the diff before you apply.
 Show the preview before you send.
-This is not a popup tax.
+This isn’t a popup tax.
 It is how good tools work.

 A small, optional wrap-up is more respectful than five enthusiastic follow-up questions.